+Fall 2018 K.K.
+Gan

+gan@mps.ohio-state.edu

-Fall 2013 K.K.
-Gan gan@mps.ohio-state.edu Office: PRB3140 Phone: 292-4124 Methods of Experimental Physics (Physics 3700) Class Goals:
+Office: PRB3140 Phone: 292-4124

+Methods of Experimental Physics (Physics 3700)

+Class Goals:

 As incredible as it might sound physics is a science that is based on experiment.
 No matter how mathematically elegant or intuitively obvious a theory might be it lives or dies depending on experimental verification.
 Such comparison, however, is only valid when the uncertainties in the measurement are correctly estimated.
 Therefore it is important that early in your scientific careers you get aquatinted with the experimental tools and procedures that are common in the laboratory environment.
 With this in mind the goal of this class is to introduce you to many of the methods of experimental physics that allow us to differentiate the crackpots from the geniuses!
+Even if you will not work in physics research related field in the future, you will find many applications in daily life!
 This course stresses data analysis in a physics laboratory setting.
 We will start with some fundamental concepts from probability and statistics and build on them until we are doing very sophisticated things like non-linear least squares curve fitting and computer simulation of experiments.
 For more details on the subjects and experiments covered in the class see the course outline.
 The use of computers is integrated throughout the course.
 Each student will have access to a PC.
-You will be given an accounts on the first day of class.
+You will be given an account on the first day of class.
 Throughout the course we will use the computers in a variety of ways including control of experiments, simulation of experiments, writing programs, and word processing.
-Each PC will also have a word processor (MICROSOFT WORD) and a graphing program (KALEIDAGRAPH).
-Course Web Site: www.physics.ohio-state.edu/~gan/teaching/fall13/3700.html Coursework:
+Each PC will also have a word processor (MICROSOFT WORD) and graphing programs (e.g. sciDAVis, KALEIDAGRAPH).
+Course Web Site: www.physics.ohio-state.edu/~gan/teaching/fall18/3700.html Coursework:

-Lecture: SMITH 3094Lab: SMITH 2064Lectures:Monday10:20-11:15Laboratory:Tues, Thurs1:00-5:00Office Hour:Wednesday11:30-12:30 This class contains both a lecture and laboratory component.
+Lecture: Mendenhall 174 Lab: SMITH 2064 Lectures:Monday10:20-11:15Laboratory:Mon, Tues, Thurs1:00-5:00Office Hour:Wednesday11:30-12:30 This class contains both a lecture and laboratory component.
 The emphasis of the class is on lab work.
 However approximately an hour a week will be devoted to introducing and discussing the material necessary to perform the lab exercises.
-I expect students to have a physics background at the level of the Physics1200 sequence and a calculus background at the level of familiarity with derivatives and integrals.
+I expect students to have a physics background at the level of the Physics 1200 sequence and a calculus background at the level of familiarity with derivatives and integrals.
 Grades:

-Your course grade will be determined using the following weighting scheme: Homework:25%Lab reports:50%Final Exam:25% There will be six homework sets and each set will be worth 4.17% of the course grade.
+Your course grade will be determined using the following weighting scheme: Homework: 25% Lab reports: 50% Final Exam: 25% There will be six homework sets and each set will be worth 4.17% of the course grade.
 The homework sets will be distributed about every two weeks.
-There will also be short laboratory write-ups required that will make up 50% of your grade.
+There will also be short laboratory write-ups required that make up 50% of your grade.
 Your lab report must be written using a word processor.
 Each lab will have a set of questions and/or exercises associated with it.
 Your lab report will be the answers to these questions/exercises plus a listing of any programs written.
 These lab exercises will vary in scope from simple tasks such as graphing data to complex tasks such as writing computer programs to analyze the data you have taken.
 It is my hope that all lab work will be completed within the usual working hours of the class.
 The penalty for late homework and lab is 5 points/day.
-The final exam, worth 25% of the course grade will cover all the material covered in lecture and lab.
+Outside class hours, please submit your lab report/homework to the main office of PRB in which a receptionist will time stamp your papers.
+The final exam, worth 25% of the course grade, will cover all the material covered in lecture and lab.
 Course Textbook: